RareSkills/blog/solidity-dynamic/solidity-dynamic.md

 **Slot Allocation For Fixed-size Array**

-If the type of each array element occupies a storage slot capacity (256 bits, 32 bytes, or 1 word), the Solidity compiler treats these elements as individual storage variables, assigning them slots sequentially starting from the slot of the array's storage variable.
+If the array's element type occupies a storage slot capacity (256 bits, 32 bytes, or 1 word), the Solidity compiler treats these elements as individual storage variables, assigning them slots sequentially starting from the slot of the array's storage variable.

 Consider the contract below: